crisbee/IntroToDataPowerOnDockerLab/README.md

 hello-world         latest              bf756fb1ae65        4 months ago        13.3kB
 ````

-> Why do you only see two images but you ran 3 containers?
+> Note: Why do you only see two images but you ran 3 containers?
 Remember that a container is made according to an image.
 The two DataPower containers you ran used the same image!

 Remove the hello-world image with the docker rmi -f command.
 In the example below, insert YOUR hello-world IMAGE ID in the brackets.